Kauabunga/cmeasy/README.md

 ```

-(Changes planned to define a mongoose-like plugin API)
+(Changes planned to define a mongoose-like plugin interface)

 ### Connect your Express App